Galahad library: Offered packages

 Packages in the GALAHAD library accept problems modeled in either the Standard Input Format (SIF), or the AMPL modeling language.
 For problems modeled in the SIF, the GALAHAD library naturally relies upon the CUTEr package, an optimization toolbox providing all low-level functionalities required by solvers.

+Availability

 The library is available on several popular computing platforms, including Compaq (DEC) Alpha, Cray, HP, IBM RS/6000, Intel-like PCs, SGI and Sun.
 It is designed to be easily adapted to other platforms.
 Support is provided for many operating systems, including Tru64, Linux, HP-UX, AIX, IRIX and Solaris, and for a variety of popular Fortran 90 compilers on these platforms and operating systems.